 Istanbul Modern is an homage to Constantinople, the city that “could have been–cosmopolitan, diverse, and open-minded.”
 It weaves together the story of this once-capital of four towering empires and a mélange of oceans, rural landscapes, and urban bustle.
 It is Turkish, but it is much more than that.
 The fare expands the definition of Turkish cuisine, echoing Sayat’s heritage and Laura’s passion for it.
 It achieves a delicate balance between tradition and innovation.

 Through their service, Laura and Sayat aim for sophistication without stiffness, having fun and appreciating the ride.
 Sayat says, “We want to enjoy the journey together and build a community around the story while we develop recipes, our concept, and the guest experience.”
-Those who have already dined at Laura and Sayat’s table agree.
-One Feaster boasted that Laura and Sayat cook dishes “worthy of Ottoman sultans,” while others commented on their contagious energy, attention to detail, beautiful presentation, and unique taste.
+Those who have dined at Laura and Sayat’s table agree.
+One Feaster boasts that Laura and Sayat cook dishes “worthy of Ottoman sultans,” while others comment on their contagious energy, attention to detail, beautiful presentation, and unique taste.